Georgia, Alabama, Notre Dame, Clemson top 1st CFP rankings

 Ohio State (7-1) rallied to beat Penn State (7-1) last Saturday, 39-38.

-In the latest AP Top 25, Ohio State was No. 3, Penn State No. 7 and Oklahoma was No. 8.
+In the AP Top 25, Ohio State was No. 3, Penn State No. 7 and Oklahoma was No. 8.
 Those rankings had some Sooners wondering if the committee would do something similar.
+They were happy to find out that was not the case.

 “We all just watched it as a team just now,” Oklahoma linebacker Ogbonnia Okoronkwo said.
 “We were all just jumping around yelling.
 Everybody’s hungry.
 We feel like our foot’s in the door, so we want to go ahead and make it happen.”